trozgonyi1/trozgonyi1/README.md

 **`Student | Programmer`**

 I am a first-year student at the University of Notre Dame studying Computer Science and Mathematics.
 I have been interested in tech my whole life, and picked up coding early in high school.
-I am a big believer in self-learning and self-study.
+Coding has become a great passion of mine, and I look forward to pusuing a career in tech.
+I've found theres nothing more fullfilling than the poblem solving that this field provides, and I can't wait to find more problems as I study!
 ___
 ### 🧰 Languages and Tools